SignificoHealth/recco-flutter-plugin/README.md

 You can check the [Flutter example Android app][Flutter example Android app] for more details.

 ## Setup on iOS

-This Flutter plugin internally depends on the Recco iOS SDK, which exposes its components through CocoaPods.
-Therefore, you need to add the Recco pod to your `Podfile` as follow:
+This Flutter plugin internally depends on the Recco iOS SDK, which exposes its components through CocoaPods. **Important: Please make sure your Cocoapods master repo is up to date by running `pod repo update`**.
+After this, you need to add the Recco pod to your `Podfile` as follow:

 ```
 pod 'ReccoUI'